 In the case of Halifax (Regional Municipality) v.
 CUPE, Local 108 2013 CarswellNS 376, two employees were questioned as to whether or not they had been smoking marijuana while working after their supervisor allegedly smelled the drug on them.
 An hour later, the employees were asked to submit to a drug test.
 One of the employees refused, citing that his recreational use of the drug would “tamper” the sample.
 The other employee refused, asserting that his personal life was none of the employer’s business.
 The employer chose to send him to an addictions worker, who required further information on the employer’s allegations of drug usage.
 The employer could not provide further details, given the employee’s refusal, and chose to terminate him.
 At arbitration, the employee was reinstated as the evidence that testing was necessary and sanctioned was insufficient.

 Advice for Employers

-Typically, employment contracts or collective agreements which mandate drug testing, random or regular, are unenforceable.
+Typically, employment contracts or collective agreements that mandate drug testing, random or regular, are unenforceable.
 If you are concerned as to whether or not an employee can be submitted to testing, or whether or not termination is appropriate for a positive result, it is best to contact an Employment Lawyer in order to ensure that you do not make a decision which reflects poorly on your organization.
 Contact Monkhouse Law today to discuss your options.

 Advice for Employees